Force over Distance: Chapter 42

 Young didn’t reply.

-“I’ll send you back, then,” it whispered finally, looking away.
-“If Eli can’t purge the virus—come back and let me know?”
+“I’ll send y’back, then.”
+It looked away.
+“If Eli can’t purge the virus—come an’ let me know?”

 “Close your eyes,” it said.

-Young looked at him for a long moment, but the other man, or thing, or whatever it was, whatever he was—didn’t look back.
+Young watched it stand at the edge of the cliff for a long moment, but the other man, or thing, or whatever it was—didn’t look back.